When to register a death

 The following documents are needed to register a death:

 Don’t delay registering a death if all these documents aren’t available.
-The registration can take place with just the medical certificate (Form 11).
+The registration can take place with just the medical certificate of cause of death.

 Once the death is registered